CU-CommunityApps/tf-module-apply-pipeline/README.md

 ## Change Log

+### 3.0.0
+- add output consisting of the ARN of SNS topic where CodePipeline and CodeBuild notifications are sent
+- remove use of `tf-module-sns-teams-relay` module
+- add tags to all resources that can be tagged

 ### 2.0.0
 - added TF_LOGs configuration option
 - added `iam:GetPolicy` and `iam:GetPolicyVersion` privileges for the policies passed in as `resource_plan_policy_arns` and `resource_apply_policy_arns`